Upcoming dates:

 Corona Heights – the first picture I used to promote Roaming Zen.

-Views to the Farallons from this little-known park.
+Views to the Farallones from this little-known park.

 If you need some prompts as to the benefits of roaming, here are a trio of articles from the Guardian: